ShaakhDev/user-table-backend/README.md

 # Authentication Template Using Node.js
-Simple NodeJS server with express providing basic authentification with mongodb
+Simple NodeJS server with express providing basic authentification with postgresql (sequelize).
 ## Environment
 1. Create .env file on your project.
 Here is multiple environment variable that need to be setup: